-The U.S. Food and Drug Administration has approved two CAR T-cell therapies: Novartis’s tisagenlecleucel and Gilead Science’s axicabtagene ciloleucel.
-Both are used to treat diffuse large B-cell lymphoma, while tisagenlecleucel can be used to treat pediatric patients with acute lymphocytic leukemia.
-Hospitals currently pay a list price of upwards of $373,000 for a single infusion of these therapies; the costs can increase further to cover associated expenses and management of complications.
-The new rule will only reimburse $240,000 for cancer treatment for Medicare beneficiaries with lymphoma.
+The FDA has approved two CAR T-cell therapies: Novartis’s tisagenlecleucel and Gilead Science’s axicabtagene ciloleucel.
+Both are used to treat diffuse large B-cell lymphoma, while tisagenlecleucel can also be used to treat pediatric and adolescent and young adult patients with acute lymphocytic leukemia.
+Hospitals pay a list price upwards of $373,000 for a single infusion of these therapies; the costs can increase further to cover associated expenses and management of complications.
+The new rule will reimburse only $240,000 for cancer treatment for Medicare beneficiaries with lymphoma.

 The new payment rule will go into effect for fiscal year 2020, which begins October 1.

 Health care providers’ opinions of how this will affect providers and patients vary.
 Medical organizations such as the Leukemia & Lymphoma Society said that they are “very pleased” with the decision.
 Others, including the American Society of Hematology (ASH), noted that the increase may not provide enough relief.
 ASH President Roy Silverstein, MD, stated that, while it is a “positive step, … we are disappointed that CMS did not take additional steps to address the barriers faced by institutions in recouping the cost of the product as well as the cost of additional medical care these patients require.”

 By announcing nationwide coverage of the revolutionary therapy, CMS also hopes to clarify coverage determinations.
 Previously, Medicare’s regional managers made such determinations, leading to confusion and inconsistencies.